Economic activity and social change in the UK, real-time indicators: 18 September 2025

 Energy Performance Building Certificates

-When compared with May 2024, the seasonally adjusted total number of EPCs for new dwellings decreased by 3% in May 2025, but the number of EPCs for existing dwellings increased by 16% over the same period.
+The seasonally adjusted total number of EPCs for new dwellings decreased by 6%, compared with August 2024, but the number of EPCs for existing dwellings remained broadly unchanged over the same period.

-Our accompanying Energy Performance Building Certificates (EPC) dataset is available The Ministry of Housing, Communities and Local Government's weekly EPCs for domestic properties dataset is available.
+Our accompanying Energy Performance Building Certificates (EPC) dataset and the Ministry of Housing, Communities and Local Government's Weekly EPCs for domestic properties dataset are available.

 Nôl i'r tabl cynnwys